NEVSTOP-LAB/CSM-INI-Static-Variable-Support/help/NEVSTOP/Communicable State Machine(CSM)/VI Description/VI Description(zh-cn)/VI Description(en-us) - Addon INI-Variable.md

 Reads log recording configuration from the configuration.
 This configuration is primarily used with the following VI:

 - `addons\Logger\CSM - Start File Logger.vi`

+## Debugging Tools

+### CSM-INI Variable Viewer - DebugTool.vi

+CSM INI-Variable is a global configuration information.
+This tool is used to view and debug the current configuration information in memory.

+> - Ref: CSM INI-Variable Addon